 One up-front price

 Anyone who has ever tried to throw darts knows it’s way harder to hit a moving target.
-Same with budgets.
-One of the biggest problems with platforms that charge you per event and per registration (and per features and per report) is that your budget is constantly changing.
+Same concept applies with budgets.
+One of the biggest problems with event management platforms that charge you per event and per registration (and per features and per report, etc. etc.) is that your budget is constantly changing.
 It’s easier to hit your budget ROI goals faster if you can write one number in the expense column, and steadily work toward turning it positive.
-Otherwise, each event has to make up its own event management expenses, and then, only after you get that number positive, can you start working on the yearly number.
+Otherwise, each event has to make up its own event management expenses, and then, only after you get that number positive, can you start working on the other numbers.
+(Like venue, food, A/V, etc.)

-Is it possible the total number with all of those extra fees is still lower with combined event and yearly fees?
-Sure, but when the average Swoogo user hits ROI in six months, and barely half of people get there in a full year at our competitor?
-We’re gonna guess no.
+Is it possible that all of those smaller fees when added together are less than Swoogo’s one-time yearly fee?
+Sure!
+But considering that the average Swoogo user hits ROI in six months, and barely half of event planners get there in a full year at our competitors?
+We’re gonna guess not usually.

 Avoid fees you have to pass on to attendees